alyserecord/movie-recommender/README.md

 <img src="images/user_rating_count2.png" width= "800" />

-When looking at the average rating given by user, the distribution is fairly normal, skewing slightly to the right.
+When looking at the average rating given by user, the distribution is fairly normal, skewing slightly to the right meaning users are more likely to provide favorable ratings on average.

 <img src="images/user_rating_avg.png" width= "800" />